jer033/immersion/README.md

 - 4PM to 5PM: Learn SQL and MySQL

 Day 4:
-- 8AM - 10AM : Create a database for the first form (MySQL)
+- 8AM - 10AM: Create a database for the first form (MySQL)
 - INSTRUCTION (10AM): Add a log-in and log-out page to the website
+- 10AM - 12NN: Worked on registration process (registration page and registration successful page; JS, MySQL)